JakeHumphries/investment-service/README.md

 - **Seperate database from investment (domain) module** - although with DDD the database could be considered part of the investment domain, i have decided to seperate them.
 This leans into better seperation of concerns and makes our database module reusable across domain modules.
 - **keep the main.go file clean** - I have opted to use a service module to handle the service and dependency setup.
 - **Make a clear distinction between employee and retail customers in investment module** - seperate the creating of investments for retail and employee customers, so we can easily add more business rules for each case in the future.

+## Improvement
+- implement auth middleware to check JWT in request and extract customerID (for example) form the claims in the context in the gql handlers.

 TODO - write up how we would implement investing in multilple funds and what could be any issues with this (different fund rules?)